apostrophe-module

 This method generates and sends a complete HTML page to the browser.

-is a function it is passed a data object,
+If template is a function it is passed a data object,

 otherwise it is rendered as a nunjucks template relative